SamirIngley/Desktop-Profiles/README.md

 1. Download / clone this repo

-2. In the main.go file, there are *two places* where routes to your Applications folders are specified.
-You will need to change the `{USER-NAME}` part in both places to whatever your the name of your User is on your pc.
-The locations are specified below.
-If you don't know or want a list of users, in the cli type in `ls /users`.

-    * :exclamation: Location 1: In main.go > line 112 > at the end of rootToAppsUser > replace {USER-NAME} with your user    ( inside func createAppDir() )
-    * :bangbang: Location 2: In main.go > line 186 > at the end of rootToAppsUSER > replace {USER-NAME} with your user    ( inside func getApplications() )

-3. Run `go run main.go` -> this will create your app directory file
+2. Run `go run main.go` -> this will walk you through creating your app directory file

-4. You're ready to roll!
+3. You're ready to roll!
 Checkout the commands and the example below

 ## :mega: Commands:

+* When you first download the package, run `go run main.go`, this will give you instructions on providing your Applications folders

-* list profiles: `go run main.go`
+* list available profiles: `go run main.go`

 * open a profile:  `go run main.go -pf profile-name`
 * list profile contents: `go run main.go -pf profile-name`